 - i.
-Prior to their visit school/community groups must complete a form stating acceptance of the principles of this policy and ratios.
-These forms will be given weekly to the DLP. - ii.
-Any school or community group that visits Saint Patrick's Cathedral without a prior agreement with the Education Department will be responsible for providing suitable supervision for their group - iii.
-Activities organised by Saint Patrick's Cathedral Education Department for school and community groups will have a ratio of 10:1 for secondary school level, 8:1 for primary school level, and 3:1 for under four years old.
-No fewer than two adults will supervise a group, and at least one adult will be provided by Saint Patrick's Cathedral for these events, further supervisors must be a teacher/ group leader who accompanied the school/ community group. - iv.
-During family events a parent/guardian of children/young people must remain present at all times - Any community groups for vulnerable adults should confirm with Saint Patrick's Cathedral Education Department what needs their group might have.
-The Education Department will inform such groups how these needs might best be met - vi.
-Any community groups for vulnerable adults must provide a suitable number of carers or group leaders ensure their groups needs are met during their visit - vii.
+Any school or community group that visits Saint Patrick's Cathedral without a prior agreement with the Education Department will be responsible for providing suitable supervision for their group - ii.
+Activities organised by Saint Patrick's Cathedral Education Department for school and community groups will have a ratio of 15:2.
+One adult will be provided by Saint Patrick's Cathedral for these events and the second adult must be a teacher/group leader who accompanied the school/community group - iii.
+During family events a parent/guardian of children/young people must remain present at all times

+- iv.
+Any community groups for vulnerable adults should confirm with Saint Patrick's Cathedral

-- vii.
-If a school or community group fails to provide adequate supervision for their charges the organisation will be contacted by Saint Patrick's Cathedral and asked to remove all children and young people within their care from the premises until adequate supervision is found - viii.
-If an accident/incident occurs with an unsupervised child/young person their parent/guardian will be contacted as soon as possible - ix.
-Any schools or community groups who do not comply with this policy may be refused entry to Saint Patrick's Cathedral - x.
-Photographs may be taken by teachers or group leaders who have prior consent from the child/young person's parent/guardian - xi.
+Education Department what needs their group might have.
+The Education Department will inform such groups how these needs might best be met - v.
+Any community groups for vulnerable adults must provide a suitable number of carers or group leaders ensure their groups needs are met during their visit - vi.
+If a school or community group fails to provide adequate supervision for their charges the organisation will be contacted by Saint Patrick's Cathedral and asked to remove all children and young people within their care from the premises until adequate supervision is found - vii.
+If an accident/incident occurs with an unsupervised child/young person their parent/guardian will be contacted as soon as possible - viii.
+Any schools or community groups who do not comply with this policy may be refused entry to Saint Patrick's Cathedral - ix.
+Photographs may be taken by teachers or group leaders who have prior consent from the child/young person's parent/guardian - x.
 Saint Patrick's Cathedral Education Department will engage external facilitators to organise educational events.
-These facilitators will be Garda vetted and bound by the policies and procedures of Saint Patrick's Cathedral - xii.
-Facilitators will be invited to tender by Saint Patrick's Cathedral Education Department - xiii.
-If suitable, facilitators may be invited to return on a regular or semi-regular basis - xiv.
+These facilitators will be Garda vetted and bound by the policies and procedures of Saint Patrick's Cathedral - xi.
+Facilitators will be invited to tender by Saint Patrick's Cathedral Education Department - xii.
+If suitable, facilitators may be invited to return on a regular or semi-regular basis - xiii.
 Saint Patrick's Cathedral Education Department may engage with individuals on work experience, interns or volunteers.
-Only those over the age of 18 who are Garda vetted and have received suitable training will be asked to take responsibility for children and young people
+Only those over the age of 18 who are Garda vetted and have received suitable training will be asked to engage with children and young people c) Music Department